Get network security recommendations with Microsoft Defender for Cloud

 To generate a PDF report with a summary of your current compliance status for a particular standard, select Download report.

-Screenshot showing the download regulatory compliance report.
+Screenshot of the download regulatory compliance report.

 The report provides a high-level summary of your compliance status for the selected standard based on Microsoft Defender for Cloud assessments data.
 The report is organized according to the controls of that standard.
 The report can be shared with relevant stakeholders and might provide evidence to internal and external auditors.